-The challenges faced by personal injury victims are what drive the Tuscaloosa personal injury attorneys from the Mezrano Law Firm to aim for the sky each time they perform work for their clients.
-They understand how difficult the road ahead will be for those recovering from an injury, not just in the days and weeks after, but also in the months and years to follow.
+The challenges faced by personal injury victims drive the Tuscaloosa personal injury attorneys from the Mezrano Law Firm to aim for the sky each time they perform work for their clients.
+They understand how difficult the road ahead will be for those recovering from an injury, not just in the days and weeks after but also in the months and years to follow.
 When you need assistance following a personal injury accident, let the Mezrano Law Firm come to your aid.
 Contact us at our Tuscaloosa office at your earliest convenience.

 Alabama, like the other 49 states, has times limits in place for filing lawsuits.
 These are called the statutes of limitations, and they differ depending on your case.
 Generally speaking, you have two years from the date of your injury, or form the date you should have reasonably known you were injured, to file a claim.